Aborevsky01/Astrophysics/README.md

 * initial distance between S and O: r_o (10^3 km)
 * distance between S and O: d[^1]  (10^3 km)

-[^1] This variable has distinct symbols in different situations: Original – r, Binary – d, Final - r
+[^1]:This variable has distinct symbols in different situations: Original – r, Binary – d, Final - r

 * distance from S to the mass center: r (semi-major axis) (10^3 km)
 * distance from O to the mass center: R (10^3 km)